-Barbados is a melting pot of people coming from many different cultures and influences – both local and international.
-Read on to see how ‘Bajans’ are a big part of what makes this island so special.
+Barbados is a melting pot of people from many different cultures and influences – both local and international.
+Read on to see how ‘Bajans’ are a big part of what makes this island special.

 According to the 2010 Population and Housing Census for Barbados, approximately 280,000 people are living in Barbados.

-British English is the official language spoken on the island, although some visitors may wonder at times because Bajan dialect can seem like a language all by itself.
+British English is the official language spoken on the island, although some visitors may wonder at times because the Bajan dialect can seem like a language all by itself.

-The local slang can be a little confusing to those not accustomed to it; however, it doesn’t take long to get into the swing of things, and start speaking Bajan-style!
+The local slang can be a little confusing to those not accustomed to it; however, it doesn’t take long to get into the swing of things and start speaking Bajan-style!

 Our People’s History

-The Amerindians, mainly the Arawaks and Caribs, were the first settlers and original inhabitants of the island of Barbados.
+The Amerindians, mainly the Arawaks and Caribs, were the first settlers and original inhabitants of the island Barbados.

-During the 1500’s, both the Spanish and Portuguese came to Barbados in search of gold.
-As Barbados had no gold to offer, they chose not to settle and instead used the island as a ‘lay over’ to replenish resources.
+During the 1500s, both the Spanish and Portuguese came to Barbados in search of gold.
+As Barbados had no gold to offer, they chose not to settle and instead used the island as a ‘layover’ to replenish resources.

-It was then in 1627 that the English permanent settlers arrived and established a new colony in the name of the Crown.
+In 1627, the English permanent settlers arrived and established a new colony in the name of the Crown.
 Interestingly, Barbados continued to remain under British rule right up until 1966, when it gained its independence – unlike any other Caribbean island.

 For more detailed information, you can learn more about the history of Barbados.

-Barbados is a caring island community and Barbadians openly welcome visitors to our shores and quickly make them feel right at home.
+Barbados is a caring island community, and Barbadians openly welcome visitors to our shores and quickly make them feel right at home.